theodorewahle/sticky-note-board/README.md

 ## Implementation

-I used React + Firebase.
+I used React and Firebase.